MadnugKG/P4---West-Nile-Virus/README.md

 ## <a name="eda"></a> :test_tube: EDA

-In-depth exploratory data analysis was conducted on all 3 datasets. here are just three snapshots of information discovered:
+In-depth exploratory data analysis was conducted on all 3 datasets. here are just three snapshots from the presentation deck of information discovered:

 ![](./assets/images/EDA1.png)